alpeshdgapps/photoid-india-legal/index.md

 ## 2. Third-Party Services

-### 2.1 Replicate (Paid Studio-Quality Export)
+### 2.1 AI Processing Provider (Paid Studio-Quality Export)

-When you use credits and request a studio-quality version of your photo, the selected photo is sent through our processing flow to Replicate (replicate.com), a cloud AI processing service operated by Replicate Inc.
+When you use credits and request a studio-quality version of your photo, the selected photo is sent through our processing flow to our third-party AI processing provider.
+Our current provider is Replicate (replicate.com), a cloud AI processing service operated by Replicate Inc. We may change this provider in the future; if we do, we will update this section.

-Replicate is used only to provide the requested background-removal or background-cleanup result.
+The provider is used only to produce the requested background-removal or background-cleanup result.

 - Your photo is transmitted over HTTPS using encrypted connections
-- Replicate processes the photo and returns the result
+- The provider processes the photo and returns the result
 - We do not store your photos on servers we operate
 - We do not use your photos to train machine learning models
-- For predictions created through the Replicate API, Replicate states that input parameters, output values, output files, and logs are automatically removed after about one hour by default
+- For API-based processing with our current provider, input parameters, output values, output files, and logs are automatically removed after about one hour by default

-Replicate processes data according to its own terms and privacy policy: https://replicate.com/privacy
+The provider processes data according to its own terms and privacy policy.
+For the current provider's privacy policy, see: https://replicate.com/privacy

 ### 2.2 Firebase (Crashlytics, Analytics, Remote Config, App Check)